VIS4ROB-lab/interday_crop_registration/dataset/README.md

 # dataset
-This folder contains the crop dataset used to train LoFTR and do the crop registration task.
+This folder contains the skeleton of the crop dataset used to train LoFTR and do the crop alignment task.

-The scripts are used to generate necessary files befor training LoFTR.
+It also includes scripts to download addition data, and prepare the datasets for training LoFTR.

-## File structure
-*Note: The datasets here do not contain original images, generated depth images.
-Please [download](../README.md#downloads) thems eperately.
+*Note: The datasets here do not contain original images or generated depth images.
+Please [download](../README.md#download-datasets) them seperately.
 The code will use the images and depth images by their absolute paths, and sometimes create symbolic links to them.

+## Folder structure

 * `crops`
     * `train`: Dates from 2018 used to [train LoFTR](../LoFTR/README.md)